nyh3/tp/docs/DeveloperGuide.md

 ![DeleteExpenditure.png](images/DeleteExpenditure.png)

-#### Viewing expenditures by month:
-Viewing an expenditure in numerical form, filtered by month.
-Format: view -m MM.YYYY
-Example: view -m 01.2023
-#### View expenditure by year:
-Viewing an expenditure in numerical form, filtered by year.
-Format: view -y YEAR
-Example: view -y 2023
-#### Viewing expenditures:
-Viewing an expenditure in numerical form, in sequence of when they are added.
-Format: list
-Example: list

 #### Class: Expenditure
 This class is responsible for processing expenditure related commands and storing all expenses input by the user